puurpl/trezor-crypt/README.md

 ## trezor-crypt man page

-Modes    -    Args
--- encrypt - input-path output-path (options)
--- decrypt - input-path output-path

-Options
--- trezor-path - Trezor path to use for key derivation
--- encryption - Encryption scheme (default: AES-GCM)

-The trezor-path and encryption-scheme get saved in metadata and used when running decrypt

 ## Improvements

 Please see issues for the most complete list of pending improvements, but here are a few...